stacks-network/docs/src/pages/build-apps/guides/authentication.md

 If the user has indeed confirmed authentication in the context of a popup window, the authenticator will resolve the pending authentication state automatically with the app within the parent window.

-It will then trigger the `finished` function provided above, which can be used similarly to save the user's information into their session as retrieved with `userSession.loadUserData()`.
+It will then trigger the `onFinish` function provided above, which can be used similarly to save the user's information into their session as retrieved with `userSession.loadUserData()`.

 ## Usage in React Apps